Impact Feature Issue on Self-Determination and Supported Decision-Making for People with Intellectual, Developmental, and Other Disabilities

 Australia’s NDIS Program: A Vision for Individual Choice and Control in Supports

 “When Grace finished school a few years ago, all she wanted to do was move out of home, crank up the music and live her own life.
-Pretty much the same as many other young adults keen to begin leading an independent lifestyle – except that in Grace’s case she has mild cerebral palsy, a mild intellectual disability and epilepsy.
+Pretty much the same as many other young adults keen to begin leading an independent lifestyle – except that in Grace’s case she has mild cerebral palsy, a mild intellectual disability, and epilepsy.
 Grace’s parents, Wendy and Neville, backed their daughter’s ambition but the supported accommodation options in the far western New South Wales town of Broken Hill were limited for a young woman of Grace’s age….Enter the National Disability Insurance Scheme (NDIS) and Local Area Coordinator Michael, who works for NDIS partner Social Futures in Broken Hill.
-During Grace’s pre-planning midway through 2017, Michael identified a need for Grace to build her social inclusion by participating in day programs, to obtain her driver’s licence and to develop her ability to live independently with the help of support workers.
-One year on and Grace is so busy she barely has time to watch her favourite TV shows House Rules and Home and Away.
+During Grace’s pre-planning midway through 2017, Michael identified a need for Grace to build her social inclusion by participating in day programs, obtaining her driver’s license, and developing her ability to live independently with the help of support workers.
+One year on and Grace is so busy she barely has time to watch her favorite TV shows House Rules and Home and Away.
 ‘I always lived at home until the NDIS came through,’ says Grace.
 ‘I always wanted my own space and now I’ve got it….I want to work with little kids and I’ll be starting my TAFE Certificate III in Childcare next year.’”
 (Australian Department of Human Services, 2019)

 This ambitious Scheme was bound to face challenges transforming disability services and workforce practices from the security of block-funding to a market-based model.